Two Donors Make Generous Bequests to AECP

 Vahakn Aglamishian

-Vahakn Aglamishian of Farmington Hills, Michigan, was the type of man who would buy the cheapest car on the lot but whose heart was full of love and generosity for the people of Armenia, a friend shares.
-That was proven tenfold when, upon his passing, Aglamishian bequeathed over $950,000 to the Armenian EyeCare Project to be used to help children and adults in the country who are in desperate need of eye care.
+Vahakn Aglamishian of Farmington Hills, Michigan, was the type of a man whose heart was full of love and generosity for the people of Armenia.
+That was proven tenfold when, upon his passing, Aglamishian bequeathed over $950,000 to the Armenian EyeCare Project to be used to help children and adults in Armenia who are in need of eye care.

 Minas Minasian